 # Custom Fields API

 > Custom fields define the typed workspace schema shared by subscribers, forms, and segments.
-This guide explains how to choose field types, map external data, create definitions, and avoid breaking forms or reports with unsafe schema changes.
+This guide explains how to choose field types, map external data sources, create field definitions, and avoid schema changes that break forms or reports.

 - Human page: https://mailrith.com/developers/custom-fields